Contractors working in Idaho are subject to Idaho sales, use, and business income taxes, as well as income tax withholding.

 Contractors installing fiber optic and communications cable

 Installation of fiber optic and communications cable by a contractor is presumed to be an improvement of real property.
 The contractor must pay tax on all materials used, even if the work is for entities that are exempt from sales tax.
 However, if the customer notified the contractor in advance that the cable is to be installed only temporarily — for a limited and specific time — the cable then is presumed to be tangible personal property.
 In such cases the contractor is acting as a retailer and must collect tax from the customer on the sales price of the cable and the labor to install it.
-A cable purchase also can be exempt from sales tax if the customer provides a valid exemption form ( Form ST-101).
+A cable purchase also can be exempt from sales tax if the customer provides a valid Form ST-101 – Sales Tax Resale or Exemption Certificate.

 Please contact us if you have questions about whether the cable you’re installing is considered tangible personal property or an improvement to real property.